 Fr.
 Leslie Hoppe is Distinguished Professor of Old Testament Studies at Catholic Theological Union in Chicago.
 He is the author of several books and articles on Old Testament interpretation and biblical archeology.
 Click here for the class schedule.

-9:45 am - 10:45 am - "Scripture in Action" reviews and discusses the Sunday readings in greater depth in the St. Elizabeth room.
+9:45 am - 10:45 am - "Scripture in Action"

-6 pm - 7 pm - Women's evening Bible study led by Allison Roney in the cry room.
+6 pm - 7 pm - Women's Bible study

 9:30 am - 11 am - Women of Worship meet in the St. Jude room for a book study and prayer during the school year.

 Advent by Amy Ekeh - 11/18, 12/3, 12/10

 Welcome to the Feast, The Story of the Eucharist in Scripture by Clifford Yeary - 12/29, 1/5, 1/12

 9:30 am - 10:30 am - Adult faith study with Mike Brown, director of adult education, in the St. Monica room.

 Popes and the Papacy: A History - 9/10 through 11/26